Ho-Ro/CPM-tools/tcpm/README.md

 ## What is this?
-`tcpm` is  a CP/M (well, sort of &mdash; it needs to be run under `tnylpo`) program which implements a full CP/M 2 (C)BIOS and thereby allows the actual DRI CP/M 2 operating system (CCP and BDOS) to execute under tnylpo.
+`tcpm` is  a CP/M (well, sort of &mdash; it needs to be run under `tnylpo`) program which implements a full CP/M 2 (C)BIOS and thereby allows the actual DRI CP/M 2 operating system (CCP and BDOS) to execute under `tnylpo`.

 While character I/O (console, printer, paper tape punch, and paper tape reader) calls are simply passed through to `tnylpo`, the disk specific